Start here if you want the safest broad recommendation for this whole topic.

 Use these next clicks when this page solved only part of the decision and your group still needs a narrower answer.

-A mechanics-first list for readers who know the voice system matters as much as the monsters.
+A decision-first mechanics page for readers who know the voice system matters as much as the monsters.